Language modeling via stochastic processes: Abstract

 \section{Abstract}

 Modern language models can generate high-quality short texts.
 However, they often meander or are incoherent when generating longer texts.
 These issues arise from the next-token-only language modeling objective.
-To address these issues, we introduce \model\ (\modelabbr), a language model that implicitly plans via a latent stochastic process. \modelabbr~does this by learning a representation which maps the dynamics of how text changes in a document to the dynamics of a stochastic process of interest.
-Using this representation, the language model can generate text by first implicitly generating a document plan via a stochastic process, and then generating text that is consistent with this latent plan.
-Compared to domain-specific methods and fine-tuning GPT2 across a variety of text domains, \modelabbr\ improves performance on text infilling and discourse coherence.
-On long text generation settings, \modelabbr\ preserves the text structure both in terms of ordering (up to $+40\%$ better) and text length consistency (up to $+17\%$ better).
-Human evaluators also prefer \modelabbr's output $28.6\%$ more than the baselines.\footnote{The accompanying code can be found here: \url{https://github.com/rosewang2008/language_modeling_via_stochastic_processes}.}
+Recent work in self-supervised learning suggests that models can learn good latent representations via contrastive learning, which can be effective for discriminative tasks.
+Our work analyzes the application of contrastive representations for generative tasks, like long text generation.
+We propose one approach for leveraging constrastive representations, which we call \model\ (\modelabbr). \modelabbr\ first learns a contrastive representation of the target text domain, then generates text by decoding from these representations.
+Compared to domain-specific methods and fine-tuning GPT2 across a variety of text domains, \modelabbr\ performs competitively to methods specific for learning sentence representations on discourse coherence.
+On long text generation settings, \modelabbr\ preserves the text structure both in terms of ordering (up to $+15\%$ better) and text length consistency (up to $+90\%$ better)\footnote{Please find our code at \url{https://github.com/rosewang2008/language_modeling_via_stochastic_processes}

+\begin{example} This is a revised version of the original ICLR 2022 paper.
+During post-publication code review, we discovered that the original version of the code did not leverage goal-directedness during decoding.
+While we still find that contrastive representations lead to gains in our evaluations, this error affects other claims made in the paper on goal-directed decoding.
+To correct this and help improve our understanding of goal-directed decoding, this updated version of the manuscript contains results on both goal-directed and non goal-directed baselines.
+We detail the difference between the original work and this updated work in Appendix~\ref{sec:version_diffs}.
+The original version of this work can be found here: \url{https://arxiv.org/abs/2203.11370v1}. \end{example} }.